 The Native Title Act and PBC regulations

-The NTA and the Native Title (Prescribed Bodies Corporate) Regulations 1999 (Cth) (PBC regulations) state that following a native title determination corporations must register under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (see ORIC and CATSI Act).
+The Native Title Act 1993 (Cth) (NTA) and the Native Title (Prescribed Bodies Corporate) Regulations 1999 (Cth) (PBC Regulations) state that following a native title determination corporations must register under the Corporations (Aboriginal and Torres Strait Islander) Act 2006 (CATSI Act) (see ORIC and CATSI Act).
 The NTA and PBC Regulations are key pieces of legislation that explain what PBCs must do and how they must function.

 The NTA provides recognition under Australian law for Aboriginal and Torres Strait Islander peoples’ rights and interests in land and waters according to traditional laws and customs.
 The main objectives of the NTA are: